Filter by Category

 Prepared dough will be available to showcase baking and for students to prepare a snack toward the end of class.
 Students will take home their own jar of sourdough culture, a sample of gains from Janie’s Mill, as well as printouts of everything covered, simple recipes and a thorough list of resources.

-$75/person.
-Register 10 days before each workshop.
+$95/person.
+Registration will close 10 days before each course begins or when capacity is reached.
 All sales are final.

 About the Instructor